dnlsyfq/js_dom/README.md

 // select the first element in the DOM with an HTML title attribute set to "Page Title" document.querySelector('[title='Page Title']');

+// select all <a> elements inside the <nav> element and assign them to the variable navigationLinks

+let navigationLinks;
+navigationLinks = document.querySelectorAll("nav a");

+//  select all <a> elements inside the unordered list with the ID gallery

+let galleryLinks;
+galleryLinks = document.querySelectorAll("#gallery a");

 ```
 ### Select Elements childNodes